Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 I found Dr. Ignarro’s take on NO’s effect on estrogen to be particularly interesting.

-Estrogen is well known to stimulate the production of NO, which means that prior to menopause when women’s bodies make an abundance of estrogen, they produce more NO than do men of equivalent age.
+Estrogen is well known to stimulate the production of NO, which means that prior to menopause when women’s bodies make an abundance of estrogen, they produce more NO than do men of equal age.
 Consequently, prior to menopause, women are more protected than are men of equivalent age against cardiovascular disease associated with low levels of NO, such as stroke and heart attack.
-However, the sharp decline in estrogen production after menopause causes a simultaneous decline in NO production and thereby increases the risk for stroke and heart attack in women compared with men of equivalent age.
+However, the sharp decline in estrogen production after menopause causes a simultaneous decline in NO production and thereby increases the risk for stroke and heart attack in women compared with men of the same age.

 What, therefore, should women do?